• +2347064964053

 ['a', 'a', 'because', 'begin', 'but', 'conquest', 'contain', 'declared', 'file', 'from', 'have', 'let', 'lines', 'long', 'long', 'may', 'not', 'or', 'python', 'read', 'should', 'skills', 'text', 'text', 'the', 'the', 'us', 'very', 'very', 'worry', 'you', 'you']

 Next, create an empty dictionary to hold the words and their count.
-Let us call the variable summary
+Let us call the variable summary.

 summary = {}

-list and if we see a word already in the dictionary, we will increase its count by 1 else, we will add the variable to the dictionary and set its count to 1.
+Using a for loop, we will go through the text_split list and if we see a word already in the dictionary, we will increase its count by 1 else, we will add the variable to the dictionary and set its count to 1.
 For example

 for word in text_split: